Dublin coastal flood risk assessment study

 The forecasts are transferred to the warning locations by dedicated modelling of the Irish Sea and the waters near Dublin (including the rivers).
 Among others, a two dimensional tidal model (FINEL) has been built of Dublin Bay to determine the transfer matrix.
 These transfer coefficients will be used in the daily flood warning system for Dublin City.

-View an animation of the tidal currents of Dublin Bay.
+View the animation of the tidal currents of Dublin Bay below.